Liu3422/Summer_RISCV/README.md

     Info:
     - constrain addressing to rd1 + imm <1024.
     - implement byte-offset, byte addressing per word in memory.
 Only support naturally aligned address.
-        - This constraint must be added into cocotb.
-If misaligned, will inform of the test and only store first byte.
         - Currently no misaligns
         - Follow natural alignment rules:
             lb: any.